juliano-lopes/accessibility-by-force/README.md

 * ALT + B: focus on the search field and label it as "Search chat and contacts ...";
 * ALT + C: focus on the chat list;
 * ALT + E: puts the focus on the message writing field and labels it "Write a message (name of the active chat)";
+* ALT + G: focus on the dialog box that contains the button to start the voice message;
 * ALT + L: opens an options box to select the language of the script (Portuguese, English or Spanish), after pressing the 'enter' key in the desired option, the script messages will be in that language;
+* ALT + N: opens a text box for entering a phone number.
+By pressing 'enter', if it is a valid number, the chat with that number will start.
+A valid number must contain: country code (Brazil = 55), city code (Belo Horizonte 31) and the number itself;
 * ALT + M: puts the focus on the message list of the active chat;
 * ALT + S: activate and deactivate the script;
 * ALT + T: speak the title of the active chat.